- Program Details

 The MBA Education Leadership program serves the needs of public, private, charter and choice schools.
 The curriculum blends the best of leadership development, business and educational administration.
 Two key themes woven throughout the program are eliminating the student achievement gap through better school leadership, and developing school ecologies that support positive character education.

 Program Features and Benefits

-- The 15 month program of study draws from best practices in business, leadership, and education including the areas of leadership, finance, human resources, instruction, systems thinking, technology, and organizational change.
+- The 13-month program of study draws from best practices in business, leadership and education, including the areas of leadership, finance, human resources, instruction, systems thinking, technology and organizational change.

-- A clinical practicum occurs as a series of course-based field projects, which are identified in a planning session with the student, school or district, and MSOE program leaders.
-Projects are designed to advance K-12 initiatives within the district, and provide an authentic leadership development experience.
+- A clinical practicum occurs as a series of course-based field project.
+Projects are chosen by the student and are designed to advance K-12 initiatives within the district, while providing an authentic leadership development experience.

 MBA in Education Leadership Curriculum